themoonisacheese/2bored2wait/README.md

 # Forewarning
 Do not give your secrets.json file to anyone under any circumstances.
 My bot does not connect to anything except discord.
-Please check my sourcd code to be **EXTRA** sure.
+Please check my source code to be **EXTRA** sure.

 Do not repeatedly stop and start the queue, eventually it will not be able to log in.